Advantaged/advantaged-logo-suite/README.md

 ---
 ## ✨ Credits
-Created with care and structure by ChatGPT in collaboration with Tony Advantaged,
+Created with care and structure by ChatGPT in collaboration with tony advantaged,
 who pushed for clarity, precision, and future usability.